Matthew Kacsmaryk: Notable cases

-In 2021, Kacsmaryk ordered the reinstatement of a Trump administration policy that required that asylum seekers wait outside U.S. territory while their claims are processed.
+On August 13, 2021, Kacsmaryk issued a nationwide injunction that reinstated the "Remain in Mexico" policy, a Trump administration policy that required asylum seekers to wait outside United States territory while their claims are processed.
 In his order, he said that the Biden administration had ended the policy without fully considering the consequences.
 His decision was overturned by the Supreme Court of the United States on June 30, 2022.